 Joseph Wambaugh's The Choirboys includes an incident of a cop with an exaggerated sense of his own toughness trying to stop a fight by intimidating both combatants.
 It doesn't work out too well, resulting in what he describes later as "The Night My Balls Blew Up."
 He isn't able to get an erection for the next three weeks, and his wife tells a neighbor she's never had it so good.

-In one of John Gardner's Bond novels, Bond attacks a fellow MI6 agent, a woman, who is the double agent he has been looking for, who betrayed and destroyed the spy ring she was part of.
+In No Deals, Mr. Bond, Bond attacks a fellow MI6 agent, a woman, who is the double agent he has been looking for, who betrayed and destroyed the spy ring she was part of.
 The fight begins with Bond kneeing her in the crotch.
-In the text, Gardner does point out that such an attack is painful for women as well as men.
+In the text, it is pointed out that such an attack is painful for women as well as men.

 In both of Aaron Allston's books in the New Jedi Order, it's seen that while Vong wear armored skirts, they apparently don't have any protection beneath them.
 Lando shoots one, and this is apparently more pain than even a Vong can endure, because it's easily dispatched by his terminator.
 Out on Coruscant, Mara encounters another.
 The viewpoint character glances away for a moment and looks back to find that the warrior...